-Gulf Restoration Network (GRN) is looking for committed individuals with a strong passion for the environment and social justice for our fellowship program.
+Gulf Restoration Network (GRN) is looking for individuals with a strong passion for the environment and social justice for our fellowship program.
 If you care about clean water, healthy communities, preservation of our wild spaces and responding to climate change, apply for GRN’s fellowship program!
-You’ll work with to us get our issues into the media, build coalitions, organize events and lobby decision-makers.
+You’ll work to get these issues into the media, build coalitions, organize events and lobby decision-makers.
 Ultimately, we'll build the kind of public support it takes to create a healthier Gulf!

-With members and supporters across the Gulf Coast, we are committed to uniting and empowering people to protect and restore the natural resources of the Gulf Region.
+With members and supporters across the Gulf Coast, GRN is committed to uniting and empowering people to protect and restore the natural resources of the Gulf Region.
 We strive to meet our mission through active education and promotion of the responsible use of the Earth's ecosystems and resources.
+Fill out this short application at this link.

-Our fellowships provide a paid, hands-on opportunity to gain an in-depth understanding of environmental protection, water conservation, clean energy and the specific role that GRN plays in them.
-A fellow will conduct research, engage in citizen outreach, gather and analyze information, develop educational materials on a variety of issues and prepare briefing materials, among many other tasks.
-GRN Fellows will also learn firsthand how our state and federal regulatory system works and the role of other non-governmental organizations across the region.
+Our fellowships provide a paid, hands-on opportunity to gain in-depth understanding of environmental protection, water conservation, and clean energy.
+Fellows will conduct research, engage in citizen outreach, gather and analyze information, develop educational materials on a variety of issues, among other tasks.
+GRN fellows will learn firsthand how our state and federal regulatory systems work and the role of non-governmental organizations in protecting our natural resources.

 Fellows are selected on the basis of their interests, education and experience in relevant fields of work or study.
-We especially seek individuals who have an interest in environmental organizing and activism, as well as have good communication and writing skills.
-Our fellowship rotations are in the fall, winter/spring and summer.
+We especially seek individuals who have an interest in environmental organizing and activism, as well as good communication and writing skills.
+Our fellowship rotations are fall, winter/spring and summer.

 GRN is looking for undergraduate and graduate students as well as recent graduates.
-See below to learn more about specific fellowship opportunities.
+Click here for position descriptions.

 The ideal candidate for a fellowship with GRN is self-motivated, energetic, flexible and a strategic thinker with strong writing abilities, good organizational skills and a passion for the environment and social justice.
+Strong preference for people with a significant connection to the Gulf South.
 Every effort will be made to tailor tasks and responsibilities to personal skills and areas of interest.

-Fellows will learn many of the skills used in grassroots and advocacy organizing by working with professional staff at GRN.
+Fellows will learn many of the skills used in grassroots and advocacy organizing by working with professional staff.
 Fellows will also learn real skills through professional trainings and apply their new knowledge to their work.

-Once accepted, all fellows are expected to complete the semester of the fellowship program they have committed to.
-Students are encouraged to work with their college or university to obtain course credit if appropriate.
-Fellows must have at least one weekly meeting or call with their supervising staff member to check in on work plan and strategy.
+Once accepted, fellows are expected to complete the fellowship program.
+Students are encouraged to work with their college or university to obtain course credit when appropriate.
+Fellows will have at least one weekly meeting or call with their supervising staff member to discuss work plan and strategy.

 Most fellows will work at the New Orleans-based office.
+However, we encourage fellows in Mississippi and Texas to apply.
 If housing is needed, the GRN can assist in finding affordable housing through our university and non-profit networks.

 In addition to our fellowships the GRN offers unpaid internships in similar departments, which are accepted on a rolling basis throughout the year.
 Please visit our internship page.